putman10/Hair-Salon/README.md

 * Run `dotnet build` from project directory and fix any build errors
 * Run `dotnet test` from the test directory to run the testing suite
 * Run `dotnet run` to start the server
+* Navigate to localhost supplied in browser of choice

 ## Contribution Requirements